 \subsection{Adversarial attacks}

 As we have seen, it is possible to modify the input $\bm{x}$ so that the corresponding model approximates a chosen target output.
-This concept can also be applied to generate \textit{adverserial examples} , i.e. images which have been intentionally modified to cause a model to misclassify it.
-In addition, we usually want the modification to be minimal or almost imperceptible to the human eye.
+This concept can also be applied to generate \textit{adverserial examples} , in other words images which have been intentionally modified to cause a model to misclassify them.
+As a further requirement, we usually want the modification to be minimal, almost imperceptible to the human eye.

-One common method for generating adversarial examples is known as the \textit{fast gradient sign method}.
+One common method for generating adversarial examples is known as the \textit{fast gradient sign method} (FSGM).
 Starting from an input $\bm{x}^{0}$ which our model correctly classifies, we choose a target output $\bm{y}^{*}$ which corresponds to a wrong classification, and follow the procedure described in the previous section with a slight modification.
 Instead of updating the input according to Eq.~\eqref{eqn: dreaming update} we use the following update rule:

 where $L$ is given be Eq.~\eqref{eqn: dreaming loss}.
 The $\textrm{sign}(\dots) \in \lbrace -1, 1 \rbrace$ both serves to enhance the signal and also acts as constraint to limit the size of the modification.
 By choosing $\eta = \frac{\epsilon}{T}$ and performing only $T$ iterations, we can then guarantee that each component of the final input $\bm{x}^{*}$ satisfies